douggal/advent-of-code-2022/README.md

 [Looping over a range c# - for loop or use a IEnumerable.Range?](https://stackoverflow.com/questions/915745/thoughts-on-foreach-with-enumerable-range-vs-traditional-for-loop).
 As the post comments point out in C# a for loop may the better choice for looping over a contiguous range of integers.
 The clarity comes from long time use in C.

+### Day 5

+I underestimated this one.
+Sounded straightforward until I started parsing the picture part of the data needed to initialize the stacks.
+Result is messy.
+Pays to think about it for while.
+Should have just hard coded the input picture data to save time intead of trying parse it in a generic manner.